SB-750Royals/750R-Discord-Bot/README.md

 # 750R_Discord_Bot
-A discord bot to aid in the management of the team
+A discord bot to aid in the management of our team